It's the Great Pumpkin, Charlie Brown (soundtrack): Critical reception

-2018 release
+2018 edition

-Critic D. W. Dunphy of MusicTAP found the soundtrack underwhelming, criticizing it for using audio lifted directly from the monophonic television broadcast and including sound effects without dialogue.
-He called the release a missed opportunity, lamenting that Craft Recordings did not offer both a complete audio version and a music-only version on the same disc, which would have better honored both the special and Guaraldi's music.
+Reviews of the 2018 edition distinguished between Guaraldi's score and the television-derived audio used to present it.
+D. W. Dunphy of MusicTAP considered the album a missed opportunity, criticizing its use of the monaural television soundtrack and the sound effects that remained after the dialogue was removed.
+Guaraldi historian Derrick Bang similarly noted that the selections retained the special's edits, fades, abrupt endings and sound effects, which he believed added "clutter" to the music.

-Derrick Bang, author of Vince Guaraldi at the Piano, commented that the individual tracks "feature music only as it's heard in the animated special, with short edits, fades and some very abrupt stops…along with sound effects 'baked in'" which added "clutter" to the songs.
+Other reviewers responded more favorably to the score itself.
+Daniel Bromfield of Spectrum Culture praised the contrast between Guaraldi's jazz themes and the more dramatic music accompanying Snoopy's World War I sequences, while Nick Spacek of Starburst regarded the album as a welcome release of music that had previously been available only through the special and selected compilations.

-2022 re-release
+2022 edition

-All About Jazz critic Mark Sullivan remarked that the remastered version significantly enhances its sonic timbre as evidenced from the opening track "Linus and Lucy," characterized by "Guaraldi's thunderous piano and Ronald Lang's agile flute playing."
+All About Jazz critic Mark Sullivan remarked that the remastered version significantly enhances its sonic timbre as evidenced from the opening track "Linus and Lucy," characterized by "Guaraldi's thunderous piano and Ronnie Lang's agile flute playing."
 Sullivan observes that, despite "Linus and Lucy" not yet being established as the Peanuts franchise theme during the time of recording, it "certainly claims pride of place as the opener."
-He further highlights the "Great Pumpkin Waltz," noting that its extended length affords greater prominence to guitarist John Gray.
+He further highlights the "The Great Pumpkin Waltz", noting that its extended length affords greater prominence to guitarist John Gray.
 "Trick or Treat" is distinguished by its trio arrangement minus Guaraldi featuring flute, double bass, and drums, which provides a distinct contrast to the rest of the soundtrack.

-IndieWire critic Erik Adams praised Guaraldi's compositions for capturing "the mood and the sensations of the holiday... better than almost any other music," beautifully enhancing moments like Linus’ earnest belief in the Great Pumpkin, Snoopy’s imagined World War I adventures, and Charlie Brown’s humorous misfortune of receiving rocks while trick-or-treating.
-Adams also highlights the "Great Pumpkin Waltz," where the piano shifts to celesta, giving the piece a "golden-hour glow" and establishing it as one of the most fitting musical pieces for Halloween.
+IndieWire critic Erik Adams praised Guaraldi's compositions for capturing "the mood and the sensations of the holiday... better than almost any other music," beautifully enhancing moments like Linus' earnest belief in the Great Pumpkin, Snoopy's imagined World War I adventures, and Charlie Brown's humorous misfortune of receiving rocks while trick-or-treating.
+Adams also highlights "The Great Pumpkin Waltz", where the piano shifts to celesta, giving the piece a "golden-hour glow" and establishing it as one of the most fitting musical pieces for Halloween.

 Set the Tape author S. Rockwood celebrates the long-awaited release, describing it as "pure nostalgia in music form," highlighting standout tracks such as the piano-driven "Linus and Lucy," described as defining the Peanuts specials more than even "Charlie Brown Theme".
 The remastering is praised for its audio quality, with "rich bass notes" and "clean trebles," offering a polished listening experience without sounding "over-produced or muted."

-Derrick Bang commented that the music "emphatically established the Peanuts musical personality," adding that the version of "Linus and Lucy" featured in the cold open sequence was "arguably the best arrangement…that Guaraldi ever laid down, thanks in great part to Ronald Lang's flute counterpoint."
-(This version was again utilized in the 1969 feature film A Boy Named Charlie Brown.)
+Bang commented that the music "emphatically established the Peanuts musical personality," adding that the version of "Linus and Lucy" featured in the cold open sequence was "arguably the best arrangement…that Guaraldi ever laid down, thanks in great part to Ronald Lang's flute counterpoint."